Miracloon/pflotran-documentation/source/user_guide/cards/simulation/subsurface_flow_modes/th_card.rst

 TH
 ==

 Defines options for the TH subsurface flow mode.
+For more details and governing equations see the Theory Guide.

 :ref:`th-simulation-options`